Before You Start (macOS Edition)

 This message is misleading.
 All it means is that Ardour is not "signed" using Apple's non-gratis process, and that they are attempting to dissuade you from using it.

 xattr -rd com.apple.quarantine ~/Downloads/Ardour-*.dmgYou can now close the Terminal window.
-Then, right-click (or control + click) on the Ardour download/DMG icon, and select "Open the first time" to launch it.
+Then, right-click (or control + click) on the Ardour download/DMG icon, and select either "Open" or "Open the first time" to launch it.

 For further information, see also to this document on how to disable the gatekeeper.